...

 Then, an idea came to my mind – I will hire a professional coach with running experience.

-Not an easy task either, but eventually, he showed up.
-We agreed upon purchasing a time registration device and a heart rate monitor.
+It was not an easy task either, but eventually, he showed up.
+We agreed to purchasing a time registration device and a heart rate monitor.

-Tim, my coach’s name, wanted to make sure there is no interference with my peacemaker.
+Tim, my coach’s name, wanted to make sure there was no interference with my peacemaker.

 Tim was such great support.

-He wasn’t in his youngest age either (48 when we started training), so he could understand me a bit better than someone in a full force.
+He wasn’t at his youngest age either (48 when we started training), so he could understand me a bit better than someone in a full force.

 What I needed was motivation, not pressure.

-Running after a heart attack, with about 20 pounds more to lose, wasn’t gracefully at all.
+Running after a heart attack, with about 20 pounds more to lose, wasn’t graceful at all.

 Getting into shape while paying attention to my condition was hard.
 I couldn’t fake it.